apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sheila Jackson Lee, outspoken Texas congresswoman, dies at 74**
+**Learn more about the Nashville mayor affair Jeffrey Vappie is accused of searching online**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiW2h0dHBzOi8vd3d3Lndhc2hpbmd0b25wb3N0LmNvbS9vYml0dWFyaWVzLzIwMjQvMDcvMTkvc2hlaWxhLWphY2tzb24tbGVlLWNvbmdyZXNzd29tYW4tZGVhZC_SAQA?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiXWh0dHBzOi8vd3d3Lndkc3UuY29tL2FydGljbGUvbmV3LW9ybGVhbnMtbWF5b3ItYWxsZWdlZC1hZmZhaXItbmFzaHZpbGxlLXNpbWlsYXJpdGllcy82MTY0ODkyN9IBAA?oc=5).

 ## Requirements
 - Python 3.8